Ch-1979/kt-studio/csharp-functions/README.md

 Pipeline steps:
 1. Read original document text
-2. Call Azure OpenAI to produce: summary, scene script list, quiz questions
+2. Call Azure OpenAI to produce: summary, structured storyboard scenes, and quiz questions
-3. For each scene, synthesize audio via Azure Cognitive Services Speech (Text-to-Speech)
-4. Store audio in container `generated-audio`
+3. Optionally call Azure OpenAI image generation to create a visual for each scene (stored in `storyboard-images`)
-5. Store video JSON (scenes + audio mapping) in `generated-videos`
+4. Store video JSON (including scene metadata + image URLs) in `generated-videos`
-6. Store quiz JSON in `quiz-data`
+5. Store quiz JSON in `quiz-data`

 All containers are auto-created if missing (private access).